 Overall school strategies that continue to be implemented and promote a positive school climate include the Positive Behavior Interventions and Supports (PBIS), Mission Hill Middle School Behavior Matrix, Maverick Essentials, Organized Binder System, Cell Phone Free campus, Backpack Free classrooms, and staff focus on student connectedness.
 Leadership agreements made this year indicate that teachers will implement trauma informed practices as learned from the ongoing professional development with our school psychologist.

-The Mission Hill Counselors, School Social Workers, School Psychologist/Behaviorist, District Nurse, Health Clerk, School Resource Officer, Administration, Response to Intervention Coordinator, Teachers, Positive Behavior Interventions and Supports (PBIS) Coordinator, Staff and outside agencies (as needed) provide Tier 1 (all students), Tier 2 (additional support) and Tier 3 (more individualized support) strategies and supports to Mission Hill students and families.
+Our Principal, Assistant Principal, Activities Director and Campus Supervisor are partnering closely with our partners at the County Office of Education to refresh all Mission Hill Staff on our PBIS systems.
+The Mission Hill Counselors, School Social Workers, Mental Health Counselor, School Counselors, School Psychologist/Behaviorist, District Nurse, Health Clerk, Administration, Response to Intervention Coordinator, Teachers, Positive Behavior Interventions and Supports (PBIS) Coordinator, Staff and outside agencies (as needed) provide Tier 1 (all students), Tier 2 (additional support) and Tier 3 (more individualized support) strategies and supports to Mission Hill students and families.